 Best 2K/4K streaming option

-If you’re gamer streaming on Twitch or Mixer or are regularly streaming for the fans of your YouTube channel, then you should get the more expensive 4K option for the ability to scale the resolution and get the best image quality possible.
+Suppose you’re a gamer streaming on Twitch or Mixer or regularly streaming for your YouTube channel’s fans.
+In that case, you should get the more expensive 4K option for the ability to scale the resolution and get the best image quality possible.

 But as mentioned above, even though a capture device will accept a 4K input from your camera, it will often downscale to 2K for recording and streaming.